mikehoward/tdd_deploy/Readme.md

 * ssh\_timeout - int - number of seconds before an ssh command times out and is flagged as a failure.

+* app\_hosts - list - list of hosts which are running a ruby app
 * balance\_hosts - list - a list of hosts which do load balancing
 * db\_hosts - list - a list of hosts which run database servers
 * web\_hosts - list - a list of hosts which run web servers